-To find these pages again go to Analytics and export a list of pages which get low traffic from natural search (use your own judgement what ‘low’ is for your site).
+To find these pages again go to Analytics and export a list of pages which get low traffic from natural search (use your own judgment what ‘low’ is for your site).

-There’s 3 things you can do with these pages, ideally do all 3.
+There are 3 things you can do with these pages, ideally, do all 3.

 - Build external links – if it’s a case this page is in the supplemental index it should only take one decent link (or a handful of crap links!) to lift it out.
 I still fall back on article marketing in many cases to link to pages like this.

 Step 4: Create new pages

 Like I said before to really reach your sites full long-tail potential you’re gonna need to be injecting new content-rich pages into it.
 It’s best to approach this in a complementary manner to your other search activity so don’t just look at keywords but try and structure these new pages in a way that they have a decent chance if attracting organic links as well (link bait) and offer good value for returning visitors.

 The biggest challenge here is pumping this new content into your site without damaging conversion rates or diluting the PageRank distribution of your existing pages to a point where it disrupts your rankings.
 Where those big ‘how-to’ sites do well is by using a really efficient publishing structure so they can add hundreds or thousands of new articles a day and they all get indexed quickly and get enough exposure on the site and internal link juice for them to rank very quickly.
 If you look at most traditional publishers like newspapers and magazines, many of whom churn content at a similar pace, where they let themselves down in many cases is by having a poorly optimized structure so old content gets pushed down the archives and eventually drops out of the rankings.